psmd-iberutaru/OpihiExarata/docs/source/user/opihi_telescope.rst

 - The well depth is about 150 000 electrons.

 .. note::
-    Most, if not all, of the information provided on this page is taken from the Opihi telescope and OpihiExarata SPIE conference paper (see :ref:`user-citations`) or the `IRTF Opihi website`_.
+    Most, if not all, of the information provided on this page/section is taken from the Opihi telescope and OpihiExarata SPIE conference paper (see :ref:`user-citations`) or the `IRTF Opihi website`_.
 You may find more information from these resources.